How to create a technical content outline that works (+template)

 - Write content that meets SEO requirements, including optimizing for target keywords, creating a compelling meta description, and ensuring proper use of header tags.

-Steps to creating content outlines
+Steps to creating technical content outlines

 Follow these steps to create effective content outlines: